Real-time 3D viewport

 The studio is built for desktop browsers with WebGL.
 Phones may run it, but the control density is optimized for keyboard and mouse users.

-By default, optional local browser storage keeps your fields and encoded images on-device.
+Optional local browser storage keeps your fields and encoded images on-device.
 There is no account-backed cloud sync in this open tool.

 Open the studio and iterate on materials, openings, and artwork until the packaging story clicks.